 Turkish Adana Kebabs

-Turkish Adana Kebabs get their name from Adana, a city in southern Turkey where this dish originated.
-Traditionally made with minced lamb or beef, these kebabs are shaped onto wide metal skewers and grilled over open flames.
+Adana Kebabs take their name from Adana, a city in southern Turkey where this dish originated.
+Traditionally, they’re made with minced lamb (sometimes beef), shaped onto wide flat skewers, and grilled over open flames.

-They’re mildly spicy, juicy, and incredibly tender.
-Despite the simple list of ingredients, the flavour is rich, deep, and unmistakably Turkish.
+These kebabs are mildly spicy, juicy, and incredibly tender.
+Despite using just a handful of ingredients, the flavour is rich, deep, and unmistakably Turkish — making them one of the most iconic kebab recipes in the region.

 Jump to Recipe